CodeYourFuture/fundamentals-course/questions-week3-neill.md

-## Questions from week 3 (neill's class)
+# Questions from week 3 (neill's class)

-Some VERY rough answers here.
+This is a rough resource for instructors.

-# Changing drawing size & position.
+Any question that the student raised at the start of the day went up on the whiteboard and was later transcribed here (Thanks Jon and Jacobo!).
+Most were answered by volunteers in 1-to-1 discussion.

-Interested: Yusuf, Ryan, Sonj, Constantine
+I've added some VERY rough answers here.

-Answered in class.
+This may give us insight into what to cover in direct instruction and live-coding in subsequent runs of the course.

 # When and how to use functions
 Interested: R.M, Ajmal